-- > Protect the group's intellectual property, confidential information and customer confidentiality. - Do not use confidential information improperly

-for example, do not discuss confidential

-information with your family and friends.

-- Do not participate in insider trading, foreign exchange rigging or similar unethical conduct.
+- Protect the group's intellectual property, confidential information and customer confidentiality and personal information. - > Do not use confidential information improperly - for example, do not discuss confidential information with your family and friends. - Do not participate in insider trading, foreign exchange rigging or similar unethical conduct, including the sharing of commercially sensitive information with competitors or at industry bodies.